- Players handicaps revisions are based on performance. The criteria is;

 (WPA Rules permit jump shots)

 The Jakarta International Pool League (JIPL) was included in the Jakarta Pool League to enable Indonesian and expat male customers to play pool in a single international competition.
-Female local players play in both the JIPL and in the Jakarta Expat Pool League where their matches constitute a separate competition, the Jakarta Ladies Pool League.
+Female local players play in both the JIPL (where mens and ladies scores are combined) and in the Jakarta Mens & Ladies Pool League where their matches constitute a separate competition, the Jakarta Ladies Pool League.

 Only greater Jakarta resident local players with a local handicap of 5 or below may play in the league.
 Residency is evidenced by a player’s KTP.
-Former or current female national team members may play but only in male designated matches.
+Current female national team members may play but only in male designated matches.

 The JIPL requires that no more than 3 local male players may be registered.
 6 female locals may be registered.
-Where they play in male matches in the JIPL, their registration is treated a male registration.
-Female local players may not play in male matches in the JEPL.
+Where they play in male matches in the Jakarta Pool League, their registration is treated a male registration.

 JPL Drink Prices